 Riesling is one of the wine world’s most misunderstood grape varieties.
 Wine drinkers often deride riesling as cheap and sweet, but these stereotypes couldn’t be further from the truth.

 Believe it or not, riesling is responsible for one of the most (if not the most) diverse spectrum of wines on the planet.
 Its wines are vinified in styles ranging from bone-dry to very sweet and in both still and sparkling formats.
-Couple that with the variety’s ripping acidity, flavor-packed juice and crazy ability to age, and you have yourself the potential for some seriously delicious wine.
+Couple that with the variety’s ripping acidity, flavor-packed juice, and ability to age, and you have yourself the potential for some seriously delicious wine.
 When we say this grape can do it all, we mean it.

 Riesling finds its origins in the Rhine region of Germany.
-Today, the grape is cultivated all over the world, though its most notable homes include the Alsace region of France, Austria, Germany, Washington state and the Finger Lakes region of New York.
+Today, the grape is cultivated all over the world, though its most notable homes include the Alsace region of France, Austria, Germany, Washington State, and the Finger Lakes region of New York.